mnblanco/R4DSSolution/_build/workflow-basics.md

 ```

 <img src="workflow-basics_files/figure-html/unnamed-chunk-4-1.png" width="70%" style="display: block; margin: auto;" />
-The error message is `argument "data" is missing, with no default`.

-It looks like a typo, `dota` instead of `data`.
+The error message is argument `data` is missing, with no default.
+This is a typo, `dota` instead of `data`.

 ```r
 ggplot(data = mpg) +